-In Tenessee, if the parent fails to pay, the Child Support Services Enforcement will then go after the parent.
+In Tennessee, if the parent fails to pay, the Child Support Services Enforcement will then go after the parent.
 Several punishments could occur, including:

 Our Nashville Child Support Lawyers are Here to Help

 When it comes to your children’s welfare, you want to make sure their finances are secure.
 And it takes a dedicated lawyer with the right mixture of experience and know-how to make sure your case has a successful conclusion.
-You can count on the Tennessee family law attorneys at Martin Heller Potempa & Sheppard, PLLC to get you the result you deserve.
+You can count on the Tennessee family law attorneys at MHPS to get you the result you deserve.

 If you are having child support problems in Charlotte, Brentwood, Franklin, and other communities across Davidson and Williamson Counties, we’re only a phone call away.
-Contact the Nashville child support lawyers at Martin Heller Potempa & Sheppard, PLLC now for more information.
+Contact the Nashville child support lawyers at MHPS now for more information.